-Empathy, as defined by researchers, is the visceral or emotional experience of another person’s feelings.
+Empathy is the experience of another person’s feelings.
 It begins with emotional contagion, the mirroring of another’s emotion, like tears coming when we witness a friend’s sadness.

-Altruism is an action that benefits someone else, which may or may not accompany feelings of empathy or compassion, for example in the case of a donation made for tax purposes.
+Altruism is an action benefitting someone else, which may or may not accompany feelings of empathy or compassion —for example in the case of a donation made for tax purposes.

-The good news is, scientists tell us that we can train in both self-compassion and compassion towards others.³
+The good news is, scientists tell us that we can cultivate both self-compassion and compassion towards others.³

-If you wish, you can do that right now, with this 15-minute practice of Loving Kindness.
+If you wish, you can practise right now with this 15-minute guided audio Loving Kindness.

 ¹ from greatergood.berkeley.edu